 The situation is different for the molecular gas as it is less extended and much denser than HI and hence more bound to the host galaxy.
 A number of studies support this picture, finding no environmental effects on the molecular gas in galaxies \citep{Stark86,Kenney89,Lavezzi98,Koyama17}.
 However, others find a deficit \citep{Fumagalli09,Corbelli12,Jablonka13,Scott13,Boselli14c} or even an enhancement \citep{Mok16} of molecular gas in denser environments than the field.

-Thanks to modern radio interferometers, the molecular gas studies based on CO observations are now performed to $z$ $\sim$ 3-4 (e.g.; \citealp{Daddi10,Saintonge11a,Tacconi18}), suggesting a higher gas mass fraction at higher-$z$ and other potential dependence of the molecular gas on stellar mass (lower gas fraction in more massive systems) and SFR relative to the main-sequence (higher gas fraction for systems above the main-sequence; e.g.; \citealp{Tacconi13,Genzel15}).
-However, these studies often target field galaxies and the need for statistically large samples of high-$z$ galaxies in dense environments is essential.
+Thanks to modern radio interferometers, the molecular gas studies based on CO observations are now performed to $z$ $\sim$ 3-4 (e.g., \citealp{Daddi10,Saintonge11a,Tacconi18}), suggesting a higher gas mass fraction at higher $z$ and other potential dependence of the molecular gas on stellar mass (lower gas fraction in more massive systems) and SFR relative to the main sequence (higher gas fraction for systems above the main sequence; e.g., \citealp{Tacconi13,Genzel15}).
+However, these studies often target field galaxies, and statistically large samples of high-$z$ galaxies in dense environments are essential.

-Nonetheless, there are a limited number of molecular gas studies in dense environments at high $z$, often with limited CO detections \citep{Aravena12,Wagg12,Rudnick17,Hayashi17,Lee17,Noble17,Hayashi18} and often with contradictory results likely because of small sample size, different selections, and a small dynamical range in stellar mass ($M_{*}$) and the sSFR with respect to the main-sequence (sSFR/sSFR$_{MS}$).
+Nonetheless, there are a limited number of molecular gas studies in dense environments at high $z$, often with limited CO detections \citep{Aravena12,Wagg12,Hayashi17,Lee17,Noble17,Rudnick17,Hayashi18} and often with contradictory results, likely because of small sample size, different selections, and a small dynamical range in stellar mass ($M_{*}$) and the sSFR with respect to the main sequence (sSFR/sSFR$_{MS}$).
 For example, \cite{Noble17} find a higher gas fraction and a similar depletion timescale in $z$ $\sim$ 1.6 clusters than the field, \cite{Hayashi18} find a higher gas fraction and depletion timescale for a $z$=1.46 cluster galaxies than the field, and \cite{Lee17} find a similar gas fraction but likely shorter depletion timescale in denser regions at $z$ $\sim$ 2.5.

 One major problem with molecular mass estimates based on CO observations is that they are time-consuming, often leading to a small sample size.
 Moreover, converting the excited state CO fluxes into reliable estimates of the gas content in galaxies remains an issue \citep{Carilli13}.